Arkadiy-Garber/Coriolan/README.md

     coriolan -d assemblies/ -x fa -r reference_proteins.faa -o output_folder -t 16

-The above assemblies/ folder contains nucleotide FASTA files, with filenames ending in ".fa".
-The reference_proteins.faa file is a multi-FASTA file containing trusted protein sequences to use in the phylogeny.
+ - The above **assemblies/** folder contains nucleotide FASTA files, with filenames ending in _.fa_.
+ - The **reference_proteins.faa** file is a multi-FASTA file containing trusted protein sequences to use in the phylogeny.